Libertarianism (metaphysics): Critique

-Criticism of Libertarianism
+Criticism

 Metaphysical libertarianism has faced significant criticism from both scientific and philosophical perspectives.

 One major objection comes from neuroscience.
 Experiments by Benjamin Libet and others suggest that the brain may initiate decisions before subjects become consciously aware of them, raising questions about whether conscious free will exists at all.
 Critics argue this challenges the libertarian notion of uncaused or agent-caused actions.

 Another prominent critique is the "luck objection."
 This argument claims that if an action is not determined by prior causes, then it seems to happen by chance.
 In this view, libertarian freedom risks reducing choice to randomness, undermining meaningful moral responsibility.

 Compatibilists, such as Daniel Dennett, argue that free will is compatible with determinism and that libertarianism wrongly assumes that causal determinism automatically negates responsibility.
 They maintain that what matters is whether a person's actions stem from their internal motivations—not whether those actions are ultimately uncaused.

 Some philosophers also raise metaphysical concerns about agent-causation, arguing that positing the agent as a "first cause" introduces mysterious or incoherent forms of causation into an otherwise naturalistic worldview.